Kiran7007/Interview-Preparation/docs/android.md

 - Offers less boilerplate, better state handling, and Kotlin-first approach.
 ---
 ## What is a Composable function?
-A Composable is a special Kotlin function marked with `@Composable` that describes part of the UI.
+- A Composable is a special Kotlin function marked with `@Composable` that describes part of the UI.

-*Example:*
+- You can call one composable inside another to build complex UIs.

 ```kotlin
 @Composable
 fun Greeting(name: String) {
     Text(text = "Hello, $name")
 }
 ```
-You can call one composable inside another to build complex UIs.
 ---
 ## What is recomposition in Jetpack Compose?
-Recomposition is when Compose redraws parts of the UI because data/state has changed.
+- Recomposition is when Compose redraws parts of the UI because data/state has changed.
 - Only the part of the UI where data changed is recomposed.
 - Compose optimizes this to avoid redrawing everything.
 - Example: If you update a count value shown in a Text, only that Text composable will recompose